Ibotta/sopstool/README.md

    - All files added to SOPS are relative, or in child directories to the `.sops.yaml` configuration file.
 1. Create a file to encrypt(any extension other than `.yaml` if you wish to do the **ENTIRE** file), or create a yaml file with `key: value` pairs(and make sure it's extension is `.yaml`).
 Sops will encrypt the values, but not it's keys.
    - You can read more about [SOPS Here](https://github.com/getsops/sops).
-1. At this point, `sopstool` is ready and you can now `sopstool add filename`.
+1. At this point, `sopstool` is ready, and you can now `sopstool add filename`.
 You'll notice it will create a `filename.sops.extension`.
 This is your newly encrypted file.
-   - When your files are properly encyrepted, you can run `sopstool clean` to remove the original plain text secret files.
+   - When your files are properly encrypted, you can run `sopstool clean` to remove the original plain text secret files.
 1. Now, you can interact via the command line in various ways.
    - **Editing an encrypted file** - `sopstool edit filename.sops.extension`.
 You can also use your original filename too! `sopstool edit filename.extension`
    - **Listing all encrypted files** - `sopstool list`